 Every college has published policies indicating what transfer credit it will accept.
 Take these policies into account when choosing where you want to graduate from.

 How to check if a college will accept your credit:

 Request an unofficial transcript from your previous college (for details of your credit).

 On your future college’s website, locate the most recent academic catalog.

 Compare the credit you have (as listed on your transcript) with the school’s catalog.
-Take note of which of your transfer courses match courses the school offers by, titles, prerequisites, and descriptions.
+Take note of which of your transfer courses match courses the school offers by comparing course codes, titles, prerequisites, and descriptions.
 This is the credit your future college will accept.

 Accepted credit isn’t always the same as applicable credit.
 Next, locate your desired degree’s requirements (posted online as well).
 Does the degree you want have room for your accepted transfer credit?
 You may think, “If my college accepts the credit, why do I need to check the specific degree?”
 The fact that your desired college accepts your transfer credit in general doesn’t necessarily mean that those credits all apply to your particular degree program’s specific requirements.
 So be sure not to skip this step!